-\emph{Notation warning}: $ C^k $ fiber bundle (or $ C^k $ bundle, see \autoref{fiberbundle}) and $ C^{k} $-fiber bundle.
-The latter has `-' between words `$ C^k $' and `fiber' to emphasis the $ C^k $ regularity about the fibers not the higher regularity about the base space.
+\emph{Notation warning}: Note the difference between a $ C^k $ fiber bundle (or $ C^k $ bundle, see \autoref{fiberbundle}) and a $ C^{k} $-fiber bundle.
+The latter has `-' to emphasize that the $ C^k $ regularity is about the fibers, not about the base space.

-Now we have the following relational graph, where $ a \to b $ means if $ X $ is $ a $, then $ X $ is $ b $.
+Now we have the following relational graph, where $ a \to b $ means if $ X $ is $ a $, then $ X $ is $ b $:

-\begin{exa}[vector bundle case] Consider a $ C^0 $ vector bundle $ X $ over a Finsler manifold $ M $ with Finsler metrics in each component of $ M $, modeled on $ \mathbb{E} \times \mathbb{F} $.
+\begin{exa}[Vector bundle case] Consider a $ C^0 $ vector bundle $ X $ (modeled on $ \mathbb{E} \times \mathbb{F} $) over a Finsler manifold $ M $ with Finsler metrics in each component of $ M $.
 Let $ \mathcal{A} $ be a $ C^0 $ (regular) vector bundle atlas of $ X $.
 Now $ X $ is a $ C^1 $ topology bundle.
 Fix a $ C^0 $ Finsler structure in $ X $ (see \autoref{finsler} \eqref{finA}).
-Now the Finsler structure gives a norm in every fiber $ X_m $, and it is $ C^0 $ meaning $ X $ is a $ C^0 $-fiber bundle (and so a $ C^1 $-fiber bundle).
+Now the Finsler structure gives each fiber $ X_m $ a norm, and it is $ C^0 $ meaning $ X $ is a $ C^0 $-fiber bundle (and so a $ C^1 $-fiber bundle).
 For vector bundles, \autoref{def:C11bundle} does not give any information as vector bundle charts are linear and $ \eta^{\infty}_{m_0} \equiv 0 $.
-Let's consider what \autoref{def:lipbundle} really says under this situation.
-That $ X $ has an {$ \varepsilon $-almost local $ C^{0,1} $-fiber trivialization} with respect to $ \mathcal{A} $, means the Finsler structure in $ X $ is $ C^0 $ uniform with constant $ \Xi = 1 + \varepsilon $ (see \autoref{finsler} \eqref{finB}).
-That $ X $ is a $ C^{0,1} $-fiber bundle means the Finsler structure in $ X $ is uniformly $ C^0 $ (see \autoref{finsler} \eqref{finA}); particularly if $ X = TM $ this means $ TM $ is a Finsler manifold in the sense of Palais (see \autoref{finsler} \eqref{finD}).
+Let us consider what \autoref{def:lipbundle} actually says in this case.
+That $ X $ has {$ \varepsilon $-almost local $ C^{0,1} $-fiber trivializations} with respect to $ \mathcal{A} $ means the Finsler structure in $ X $ is $ C^0 $ uniform with constant $ \Xi = 1 + \varepsilon $ (see \autoref{finsler} \eqref{finB}).
+That $ X $ is a $ C^{0,1} $-fiber bundle means the Finsler structure in $ X $ is uniformly $ C^0 $ (see \autoref{finsler} \eqref{finA}); in particular, if $ X = TM $ this means $ TM $ is a Finsler manifold in the sense of Palais (see \autoref{finsler} \eqref{finD}).